 The Dyson Cyclone V10 Absolute does better in more situations than the JASHEN V16.
 The Dyson is more effective at picking up all kinds of debris on everything from hardwood floors to shag carpeting, comes with more tools and accessories, and recharges much faster.
 The JASHEN, meanwhile, is a little bit lighter and has fewer parts that require regular maintenance.

 The Dyson V7 Animal is a more versatile vacuum than the JASHEN V16.
-The Dyson doesn't struggle nearly as much when it comes to picking up large and small debris on all surface types, it's lighter in the hand, and feels easier to maneuver.
+The Dyson doesn't struggle nearly as much when picking up large and small debris on all surface types, it's lighter in the hand, and feels easier to maneuver.
 Meanwhile, the JASHEN lasts longer off a single charge and picks up slightly more pet hair.

-The Shark Rocket Pet Pro is a better overall stick/handheld vacuum than the JASHEN V16.
+The Shark Rocket Pet Pro with MultiFlex IZ163H is a better overall stick/handheld vacuum than the JASHEN V16.
 The Shark performs better on bare floor as well as low and high-pile carpet, feels sturdier, has a larger dirt compartment, and recharges much faster.
 It's also far more maneuverable.
 That said, the JASHEN comes with more tools and brushes, not to mention a vacuum rack station to store said tools and brushes when it's not in use.